Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

-\begin{lemma} If a compact subset $S \subset \R^2$ has empty interior and is Loewner, that is satisfies a $(1,2)$-Poincar\'e inequality and is Ahlfors $2$-regular, then $S$ is a topological carpet. \end{lemma}
+\begin{corollary} If a compact subset $S$ of $\R^2$ is Loewner --- that is, it satisfies a $(1,2)$-Poincar\'e inequality and is Ahlfors $2$-regular --- and has empty interior then $S$ is a topological carpet. \end{corollary}

-\begin{proof} It is well-known from \cite{semmescurves,ChDiff99} that $p$-Poincar\'e carpets are quasi-convex, and are therefore both connected and locally connected.
-Moreover Loewner carpets lack local cut points; this follows from \cite[Theorem 3.3]{heinonen1998quasiconformal}, which we restate as follows.
-Thus the conditions of Theorem \ref{thm:whyburn} are met, and we know that $S$ is a topological carpet.
+\begin{proof} It is well-known from \cite{semmescurves,ChDiff99} that $p$-PI spaces are quasi-convex, and are therefore both connected and locally connected.
+Moreover, Loewner spaces lack local cut points, by Theorem \ref{thm:annularlyquasi}.
+Thus the conditions of Theorem \ref{thm:whyburn} are met, and we know that $S$ is a topological carpet. \end{proof}